Dr-Phi/astro-one-personal/src/pages/beyond-tech.md

 following:"
 ---

-- Amo caminar en la naturaleza
+- I love walking in nature

-- Disfruto el chocolate caliente
+- I enjoy hot chocolate

-- Me gusta cantar y tocar la guitarra
+- I like to sing and play the guitar

-- Los truenos y el sonido de la lluvia me relajan
+- The thunder and the sound of rain relax me